South Dakota: National parks and monuments

 South Dakota has several sites administered by the National Park Service.
 Two national parks have been established in the state, both in its southwestern region.
 Wind Cave National Park, established in 1903 in the Black Hills, has an extensive cave network and is home to a large herd of bison.
 Badlands National Park was established in 1978, and features an eroded, brightly colored landscape surrounded by semi-arid grasslands.
 Mount Rushmore National Memorial in the Black Hills was established in 1925.
-The sculpture of four U.S. Presidents was carved into the mountainside by sculptor Gutzon Borglum.
+The sculpture of four U.S. presidents was carved into the mountainside by sculptor Gutzon Borglum.

 Other areas managed by the National Park Service include Jewel Cave National Monument near Custer, the Lewis and Clark National Historic Trail, the Minuteman Missile National Historic Site, which features a decommissioned nuclear missile silo and a separate missile control area several miles away, and the Missouri National Recreational River.
 The Crazy Horse Memorial is a large mountainside sculpture near Mount Rushmore being built using private funds.
 The Mammoth Site near Hot Springs is another privately owned attraction in the Black Hills.
 It is a working paleontological dig and has one of the world's largest concentrations of mammoth remains.

 Demographics

 Population

 At the 2022 estimate South Dakota's population was 909,824 on July 1, 2022, a 2.61% increase since the 2020 United States census.

-7.3% of South Dakota's population was reported as under 5, 24% under 18, and 14.3% were 65 or older.
-Females made up approximately 50.2% of the population.
-As of the 2000 census, South Dakota ranked fifth-lowest in the nation in population and population density, only North Dakota, Alaska, Vermont, and Wyoming have fewer residents.
+In 2020, 6.5% of South Dakota's population was reported as under 5, 24.5% under 18, and 17.7% were 65 or older.
+Females made up approximately 49.7% of the population.
+As of the 2020 census, South Dakota ranked fifth-lowest in the nation in population and population density; only North Dakota, Alaska, Vermont, and Wyoming have fewer residents.

 Of the people residing in South Dakota, 65.7% were born in South Dakota, 31.4% were born in another U.S. state, 0.6% were born in Puerto Rico, U.S. Island areas, or born abroad to American parent(s), and 2.3% were born in another country.
+The top countries of origin for South Dakota's immigrants and refugees in 2018 were Guatemala, the Philippines, Mexico, Sudan and Ethiopia.

 The center of population of South Dakota is in Buffalo County, in the unincorporated county seat of Gann Valley.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 1,389 homeless people in South Dakota.

-Ethnicity
+In 2022, South Dakota had the lowest drug overdose death rate of any US state, at 11.3 per 100,000 people.

+Race or Hispanic Origin (U.S. Census)

-According to the 2010 census, the racial composition of the population was:
+According to the 2022 census estimate, the racial composition of the population was: